 - The placement of a son or daughter with the employee for adoption or foster care

-- The care of a spouse, son, daughter, or parent of the employee if that individual has a serious health condition
+- The care of a spouse, child or parent of the employee if that individual has a serious health condition

 - A serious health condition that makes the employee unable to perform the functions of his/her job

-What Are Employers Required To Do Under FMLA?
+What Are Employers Required To Do Under The FMLA?

-If you meet the criteria of an "eligible employee," possess a "permissive leave entitlement," and your employer meets the requirements of coverage under the FMLA, what is your employer required to do?
+If you meet the criteria of an "eligible employee" and possess a "permissive leave entitlement," and your employer meets the requirements of coverage under the FMLA, what is your employer required to do?

-The employer must provide up to 12 weeks of unpaid leave and allow the employee to return to his or her original job or be given an equivalent job when he or she is able to return to work.
+The employer must provide up to 12 weeks of unpaid leave and allow you to return to your original job or be given an equivalent job when you are able to return to work.

 Contact Us If You Have Questions About Your FMLA Rights

 Please note that email sent on an employer's computer system could be considered property of the employer and may be read or printed by the employer with or without your permission and could be the subject of discipline.

 For more information, contact an attorney at our firm.
 From our office in Dublin, we represent clients throughout the Columbus metro area and central Ohio.